-More than 70 percent of Americans struggle with gum disease.
+More than 70 percent of Americans struggle with gum problems.
 From gingivitis, or simple gum inflammation, to periodontitis, an acute form of the disease, unhealthy gums lead to a host of health issues.
 Not only does gum disease lead to cavities and tooth loss, studies now link it to heart disease, stroke, preterm birth, and diabetes.
 Unhealthy gums can even contribute to knee pain in arthritic patients.
 More and more information seems to reveal the necessity of maintaining good gum health.
 In danger of only adding to the list of ways your gums and the rest of your body are related, a recent study shows that losing weight may battle gum disease.
 The study show that obesity is linked to gum disease.

 The Study and Results

 Researchers at Case Western Reserve University School of Dental Medicine discovered a link between fat cells in that trigger inflammation and healthy gums.
 The study showed, reduction of body fat can actually improve periodontal disease.
 Researchers conducted the study on a group of 31 obese people with gum disease.
 Half the group underwent gastric bypass surgery, while the other half did not.
 All subjects of the study were given nonsurgical periodontal treatment, including root planing, and general oral hygiene care at home.
 Interestingly, the gum health of those who received the fat-removing surgery improved more than those who did not.

 Obesity links to gum disease: Two Theories

 Excessive fat cells associated with obesity cause increase in cytokine production

 There are two theories for why this result occurred.
 Both relate to the production of a protein in your body called cytokine.
 Cytokines act as messengers between cells to regulate inflammatory responses.
 While these proteins are necessary for normal function, overproduction of cytokines can result in disease.